 If there’s a European city that is world known for its party scene, that’s Berlin.

 In Berlin, techno equals culture.
-Actually, Berghain (considered techno’s cathedral) was officially deemed a cultural landmark by national authorities, a feat that places it hand-in-hand with other famous Berlin landmarks such as the Reichstag or TV Tower and only one step below the Museum Island, a UNESCO World Heritage Site.
+Actually, Berghain (considered techno’s cathedral) was officially deemed a cultural landmark by national authorities, a feat that places it at the same level as other famous Berlin monuments such as the Reichstag or TV Tower and only one step below the Museum Island, a UNESCO World Heritage Site.

-As such, Berlin has become of the most important party destinations around the world, particularly among techno and electronic music lovers, ravers and people searching a very liberal clubbing scene.
+As such, Berlin has become one of the most important party destinations around the world, particularly among techno and electronic music lovers, ravers and people searching for a very liberal clubbing scene.

 The best areas to stay in Berlin for clubbing